Nutrition & Dietary Supplements

 - Sports nutrition info and fact sheet

-The St. Norbert College medical staff does not support the use of dietary supplements for our student-athletes since they are highly unregulated.
+The St. Norbert College medical staff does not support the use of dietary supplements for our student-athletes since the supplements are not well-regulated.
 There have been cases of athletes worldwide who have tested positive and lost their eligibility due to supplementation.
 Any product containing a dietary supplement is taken at your own risk.
 Please check with St. Norbert's medical staff or use the resources below to check the following before taking any substance:

 - Does your usual diet provide enough nutrition for your personal needs?